Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

     ...
 ```

 Next, `masked` won't equal 0 if at least one bit of it is set to 1.
 If so, there's an initialized tick; if not, there isn't (not in the current word).
-Depending on the result, we either return the index of the next initialized tick or the leftmost bit in the next word–this will allow to search for initialized ticks in the word during another loop cycle.
+Depending on the result, we either return the index of the next initialized tick or the leftmost bit in the next word–this will allow us to search for initialized ticks in the word during another loop cycle.

 ```solidity
     ...